LLNL/sundials/doc/shared/sunheuristics/SUNHeuristics_Description.rst

 .. c:function::int SUNHeuristicsSetCFLFraction(SUNHeuristics H, realtype cfl_frac)

    Function to set a CFL safety factor that should be applied to the outputs of *EStab*, above.
-The return value is an integer flag denoting success/failure of the routine (see :numref:`SUNHeuristics.Description.errorCodes`).

-   Arguments:

-   * *H* -- the heuristics object.
+   :param H:  the heuristics object.
-   * *cfl_frac* -- safety factor.
+   :param cfl_frac:  safety factor.
 Allowable values must be within the open interval (0,1), :math:`\text{cfl\_frac} \le 0` implies a reset to the default value.
+   :return: error code indicating success failure  (see :numref:`SUNHeuristics.Description.errorCodes`).

    Usage: